 2. Fight for something

-When you think about injustice, most of us can pinpoint some causes that bother us more than others.
+When you think about injustice, most of us can pinpoint some causes that we’re more passionate about than others.

 Most of us have causes we care about deeply, and fighting for something bigger than ourselves can be an incredibly rewarding way to find purpose and meaning.
-So, it’s worth taking a moment to think about what upsets and angers you most, then trying to identify different ways you can help rectify the issue.
+So, it’s worth taking a moment to think about what upsets and angers you most, then trying to identify different ways you can help fight for, or against, this issue.